 I chose cassava flour for these treats because it’s a drier flour, and makes for a more crispy “cookie” like treat for dogs.
 There are lots of other alternative flours that you can experiment with – if you’re not sure where to start, read my post on various alternative flours and how to use them here.

-These are really pretty simple to make – just make sure you roll the dough out pretty thin.
+When rolling the dough, make sure you roll it out thin.
 I had some spots that were thicker than others, and the thicker ones stayed a bit chewy, while the thinner ones were able to get a bit more crispy.

 Now I just need to find a squirrel cookie cutter for my next batch!

-Preheat oven to 350°.
+- Preheat oven to 350°.

-Place all ingredients in the bowl of a stand mixer and mix until combined.
+- Place all ingredients in the bowl of a stand mixer and mix until combined.

-Sprinkle a piece of parchment paper with a bit of coconut flour, then turn the dough out onto it.
+- Sprinkle a piece of parchment paper with a bit of coconut flour, then turn the dough out onto it.

-Using a rolling pin, roll the dough out to about 1/2 inch thick.
+- Using a rolling pin, roll the dough out to about 1/2 inch thick.

-Cut out cookie shapes using cookie cutters, or use a glass to cut out circles.
+- Cut out cookie shapes using cookie cutters, or use a glass to cut out circles.

-Place cut out cookies onto a baking sheet lined with parchment paper.
+- Place cut out cookies onto a baking sheet lined with parchment paper.

-Bake for 25 minutes or until golden brown.
+- Bake for 25 minutes or until golden brown.

-Allow to cool, then store in the fridge in a sealed container for up to 1 week.
+- Allow to cool, then store in the fridge in a sealed container for up to 1 week.
 Can be frozen for longer storage!